shawntabrizi/rust-state-machine/src/33/template/README.md

 Each claim should only have one owner, and whoever makes the claim first gets priority.

-You can check if some claim is already in the `claims` storage using the `contains_key` api:
+You can check if some claim is already in the `claims` storage using the `contains_key` function:

 ```rust
 if self.claims.contains_key(&claim) {